Russell A. Alger

 Russell Alexander Alger (/ˌældʒɚ/ AL-jər; February 27, 1836 – January 24, 1907) was an American politician and businessman.
 He served as the 20th governor of Michigan, U.S. Senator, and U.S. Secretary of War.

-He was supposedly a distant relation of author Horatio Alger.
-Alger lived his own "rags-to-riches" success tale, eventually becoming an army officer, financier, lumber baron, railroad owner, and government official in several high offices.
+Alger's life was a "rags-to-riches" success tale.
+He became an army officer, financier, lumber baron, railroad owner, and government official in several high offices.
+He was supposedly a distant relation of author Horatio Alger, who often wrote about such rags to riches tales.

 Early life and career

 Russell Alexander Alger was born on February 27, 1836, in Lafayette Township, Medina County, Ohio.
 His parents were Russell and Caroline Alger (née Moulton).
+Hailing from a New England family, his ancestors came from England to Massachusetts in 1759.

-His parents died in 1848, leaving Russell the oldest of three orphan children, without money and with a brother and sister to care for and support.
+His parents died in 1848, leaving Russell the oldest of three orphaned children, without money and with a brother and sister to care for and support.
 He had been accustomed to working for the neighbors for a small quantity of provisions or a few pennies a day even before the death of his parents, who were very poor.

 He now found homes for his brother and sister and secured work for himself on a farm, his remuneration being his board, clothes and the privilege of attending school three months out of the year.
 He attended Richfield Academy in Summit County, Ohio, and taught country school for two winters.

 He studied law in Akron, Ohio, and was admitted to the bar in March 1859.
 He first began to practice law in Cleveland.
-In 1860, he moved to Grand Rapids, Michigan and engaged in the lumber business.
+In 1860, he moved to Grand Rapids, Michigan, and engaged in the lumber business.